Nimble is a consultancy which provides work-finding and contracting services to its clients and contract-seekers.

 9. The right to withdraw consent at any time.

-Where you have consented to the Company processing your personal data, you have the right to withdraw that consent at any time by contacting Nimble Approach directly on the contact details provided.
+Where you have consented to Nimble processing your personal data, you have the right to withdraw that consent at any time by contacting Nimble directly on the contact details provided.

-If you wish to complain about this privacy notice or any of the procedures set out in it please contact: Steven Peacock
+If you wish to complain about this privacy notice or any of the procedures set out in it please contact: The Data Protection Officer

 E: [email protected] T: 0114 345 0540